 Rarely, surgical intervention occurs.
 Rehabilitation therapies – physical therapy, occupational therapy, speech therapy, and so on – are also utilized in treatments.
 They can be helpful and supportive, but they don’t have the power to turn the ship around.
 We need to think bigger.

-Traditional treatments for concussion syndromes are unsatisfactory – that is a lived reality for many across the US and the world.
+If you want to know how to heal from a concussion, our Springfield specialists want you to know that traditional treatments for concussion syndromes are unsatisfactory – that is a lived reality for many across the US and the world.
 But there are many of us in the holistic medicine space working on mapping out more effective, more permanent treatment options.

 Functional medicine-orientated practitioners and regenerative medicine practitioners involved in STEM cell treatments seek to understand concussions and post-concussion syndrome more deeply.
 We want to know what is actually happening in the brain that causes headaches, insomnia, memory difficulties, dizziness, personality changes, and light and sound sensitivity.

 Advances in medical knowledge have taught us that pathways are activated when a concussion occurs in a part of the brain called the limbic system.
 The limbic system oversees inflammatory responses, which can be measured by tracking chemicals called cytokines.